 We had Executive Lounge access, which included refreshments and snacks all day long, a breakfast buffet, evening cocktail, and 30 minutes complimentary use of the indoor golf driving range.
 This was the first time we’ve ever seen an indoor driving range inside of a hotel!
 Of course of all places, Korea would have a driving range.
 I feel like as a Korean, golf should run in my blood, but unfortunately, I don’t have much hand-eye coordination.
 We gave it our best try, though.

-Besides that, they have a beautiful pool, gigantic gym, and spa and sauna area.
+Besides that, they have a beautiful pool, a gigantic gym, and spa and sauna area.
 If you didn’t bring your own workout clothes, they have some for you to use.
 They have it all.

 In case you’re unsure of what to do with your time, Conrad Hotels recently launched a program called “Stay Inspired”.
 Each hotel has curated suggested activities based on your interest and how much time you have, whether it’s one, three, or five hours.
 We also recommend asking the concierge for help.
 We did some of our own research, but we chatted with them multiple times to get a bit more inside information.
 They were extremely friendly and helpful.
 In the US, we’re used to Asian places having poor service, but it really wasn’t the case here.
 They were really attentive, and a lot of hotels could learn from them.